Highlander School of Golf

 Clubhead Release

-Start the club head release after the hip turn.
+Start the club head release after the hip turn, a crucial aspect of the golf downswing.

 Club Face Movement

-Open at the hip to closing in the square position at contact with the ball, then closed at hip height on the follow through.
+Open at the hip to closing in the square position at contact with the ball, then ensure it is closed at hip height on the follow-through, which is vital in golf instruction for beginners to understand.

 Arm Structure